johndryan/thesis/Thesis Paper - Part III - Strategies.md

 Social networking provides an experience of the collective, of the social, that gives the individual ultimate curatorial control.
 This technological narcissism might be better described as solipsistic rather than social.

 > "Narcissism is a symptomatic trait of self-identity in the phase of modernity.
 Consumer capitalism perpetuates the flawed project of self-love which encourages individualism and discourages ‘giving to others’."
-(Giddens 1991: 173)
+(Giddens, 1991, p 173)

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -